schemar/taverna-to-hadoop/README.md

  * hadoopClassName
  * hadoopPackageName
  * counter (a counter that increments every time it is called)
- * A number of activity specific variables
+ * A number of activity specific variables (see classes source codes in package de.tuberlin.schenck.taverna_to_hadoop.convert.activity_configs
 * <%@ include file = "filename" %> (includes the content of file "filename" at that position)
 * <%@ include mapreduce %> (puts the mapper and reducer classes at that position)
 * <%@ include run %> (puts the run executions at that position)
-* <%@ requires imports = "de.example,com.example.ex" %> (required imports to run this part of code)
+* <%@ requires imports = "de.example,com.example.ex" %> (required imports to run this template)
 * <%@ imports %> (mark the place where to put additional import statements)